Hyperdimension Neptunia (video game): Development and release

-Hyperdimension Neptunia Re;Birth1
+Hyperdimension Neptunia Re;Birth 1

 Hyperdimension Neptunia Re;Birth 1 (超次次元ゲイム ネプテューヌRe;Birth1), developed by Felistella and released for the PlayStation Vita and Microsoft Windows, is a full recreation of the original Hyperdimension Neptunia, bringing with it a very different take on the original core scenario, optimized performance, reworked script and voice acting, and an all-new feature dubbed the "remake system", which unlocks special game modifications such as new dungeons and in-battle perks.
 The remake also have some elements based on and borrowed from the then latest main game, Hyperdimension Neptunia Victory, such as the visual interface, soundtrack, map design and core gameplay mechanics.
 Some characters from the original game were removed, such as Gust, Nisa, 5pb. and Red, whilst new characters were added, including the CPU candidates and another series of characters representing game developer companies; Plutia and Peashy from Hyperdimension Neptunia Victory, in addition to Histoire, are playable as DLC characters.

 Similarly to Hyperdimension Neptunia Victory, the battles feature a visible bar known as the "EXE drive gauge", with up to 4 stages that fills during battles within the same dungeon.
 Specific character abilities known as "EXE abilities" can be performed once the required gauge level is met.
 In addition, characters can execute "EXE finisher" attacks at the end of a combo, depending on the gauge level.